srushtii-m/srushtii-m.github.io/_pages/about.md

 ### A Deeper Dive into Data Science
 <p align="justify">
 Equipped with this real-world experience, I pivoted to data science.
 I enjoy uncovering the patterns and stories that data tells us, and turn them into actionable insights.
-My toolkit includes advanced data analytics, machine learning, and deep learning techniques, along with proficiency in Python, R, and SQL.
+My toolkit includes advanced data analytics, machine learning, deep learning techniques, big data and cloud technologies, along with proficiency in Python, R, and SQL.
 </p>

 <p align="justify">
 Right now, I'm looking for chances to combine my industrial engineering background with my data science skills.
 I want to work on projects and in roles where using data to make strategic decisions is key, to drive innovation and make a big impact.